srithon/BrightnessControl/README.md

 This brightness is separate from the backlight.

-It also allows for an emulation of a blue light filter / night light, which can be toggled on/off.
-For a true blue light filter, look at the `redshift` branch of this project
+It also allows for a blue light filter, which can be toggled on/off.

+This branch depends on `redshift` to be installed.

 Internally, the brightness is stored in `~/.cache/brightnesscontrol/brightness`